rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/CdmSnapshot.md

   - Contains info regarding legal hold on snapshot, null otherwise.
 - resourceSpec: System.String
   - Resource spec for a snapshot.
+- subObjs: list of SnapshotSubObjects
+  - Sub objects for the snapshot.
 - cluster: Cluster
 - parentSnapshotId: System.String
   - The ID of the parent snapshot.